-As discussed in Section \ref{sec:nutshell}, along with the \texttt{Monitored} attribute, the browser generates a symmetric key for each site it visits and attaches the key to all outbound HTTPS requests to that site.
+As discussed in Section \ref{sec:nutshell}, along with the \texttt{Monitored} attribute, the browser generates a symmetric key for each site visited and attaches the key to all HTTPS requests to that site.
 The browser must maintain a map of keys and their associated sites that is available to \texttt{URLRequestHTTPJobs}.
 These keys must be created by and maintained within the Network Service.
-When sending a request, the \texttt{URLRequestHTTPJob} simply fetches the correct key from this map and attaches the key to the request using a custom header.
+When sending a request, the \texttt{URLRequestHTTPJob} simply fetches the correct key from this map and attaches it to the request using a custom header.
 To avoid exposure/tampering by extensions, the key is added after extensions have processed the request headers.

 When adding \texttt{Monitored} cookies to network requests (or whenever fetched in general), the \texttt{changelog} and \texttt{Monitored} message are never included in the cookie.
 As such, \texttt{Monitored} cookies can be seen by extensions.
 However, when building the \texttt{Cookie} header, we log which cookies are \texttt{Monitored} cookies.
 Then, after the extensions have processed the headers, we generate the \texttt{Monitored} report for the \texttt{Monitored} cookies.
-Specifically, for each \texttt{Monitored} cookie, we retrieve the cookie's \texttt{changelog}, current settings, and \texttt{Monitored} message from the Cookie Monster and add them to the report.
-Once all the cookies have been added to the report, the report is timestamped and authenticated with the generated key for the site.
-The report is authenticated as a whole rather than per individual cookie's sub-report because all cookies of a single site use the same key.
-Nonetheless, each cookie contains the key within its authenticated/encrypted \texttt{Monitored} message to ensure that the server always receives (and can verify) the key regardless of which set of cookies is present.
+Specifically, we retrieve each \texttt{Monitored} cookie's \texttt{changelog}, current settings, and \texttt{Monitored} message from the Cookie Monster and add them to the report.
+Once all the cookies have been added, the report is timestamped and authenticated with the generated key for the site.
+The report is authenticated as a whole rather than per cookie's sub-report as all cookies for a single site use the same key.
+Nonetheless, each cookie contains the key within its authenticated/encrypted \texttt{Monitored} message to ensure that the server always receives (and can verify) the key regardless of the cookies present.